 At each seasonal lawn care treatment, our local lawn experts will identify which weeds are present and use the appropriate application to control them.
-The application is a liquid application, and is sprayed over your entire lawn. it will only control the weeds in your lawn that aren’t members of the grass plant family.
+This liquid application is sprayed over your entire lawn.
+It will only control weeds in your lawn and will not affect any plants that are members of the grass plant family.

 Can Green Man Lawn Care rid my lawn of weeds completely?

 At each treatment, your local lawn expert will be able to control a large portion of the weeds that are present in your lawn at the time of application.
 Some weeds are hardier than others and require multiple applications before they are under control.
 Some require a different type of application completely.